bjnord/coding_practice/advent-2018/day-09/README.md

 [6] (24)20 10 21  5 22 11  1 12  6 13  3 14  7 15  0|16  8 17  4 18 19  2
 [7] (25)10 21  5 22 11  1 12  6 13  3 14  7 15 0|16  8 17  4 18 19  2 24 20
 ```

+# Part 2

+Amused by the speed of your answer, the Elves are curious:

+**What would the new winning Elf's score be if the number of the last marble were 100 times larger?**

+## Part 2 Design

+Sadly, my Part 1 design is woefully inadequate at x100.
+Those `Enum.reverse/1` calls take their toll.